Harry and the Potters: Legacy and influence

 Wizard rock band Draco and the Malfoys perform under the persona of Draco Malfoy.

 Harry and the Potters have influenced similar acts, such as Draco and the Malfoys, The Whomping Willows, and The Remus Lupins.
 Wizard rock bands generally play all-ages shows at libraries, bookstores and schools, as the promotion of reading is a hallmark of the genre.
 In turn, because of their active promotion of literacy, young-adult and teen librarians have been promoting the band.
 While Harry and the Potters would become notable for making libraries their primary venue, Joe DeGeorge did not see a future in the modest venues: "I think we thought we'd play a few libraries."
 Paul added, "We thought it would be short-lived.
 We weren't like super fans, so we didn't understand this whole (Harry Potter) subculture when we started."
 As The Washington Post wrote, "wizard rock is an escape into a different world – a world of non-judgmental fun where grown-ups dress as wizards, evil is vanquished by song, and reading is cool."
 The peculiar success of Harry and the Potters has led Paul to "sense a growing affection for us amongst other musicians" and at home.
 The Boston Phoenix has called Harry and the Potters the "Pink Floyd of Potterdom."

-In 2005 there was a tidal wave of new wizard rock bands.
-The brothers' do-it-yourself musical ethos has caught on with bands forming as fellow Potter fans are picking up instruments for the first time.
-Like Harry and the Potters, these new bands also take on the persona, or dress as a Harry Potter-themed character.
+In 2005 there was a wave of new wizard rock bands.
+The brothers' do-it-yourself musical ethos caught on with bands.
+Like Harry and the Potters, these new bands also take on the persona, or dress as Harry Potter-themed characters.
 Though most fans of the music are previous fans of Harry Potter, some bands have attracted listeners outside of the Harry Potter fanbase.
 Paul and Joe are aware of around 200 other Harry Potter-related rock bands who at least record and post songs on the Internet.
 The Boston Phoenix wondered—in spite of fully booked calendars—how long wizard rock would last once there are no new stories to riff on, as their musical identity is contingent on the lasting success and popularity of a book series.
 "In some ways", said Paul, "we want to tie things off and consider it a done deal.
 We've always viewed this as a project that had a finite life and end point."